 Growing bigger by acting on a smaller scale.

-By all accounts, 2010 was a record year for BPO.
-The number of offshore business process outsourcing services transactions in the Philippines grew 28 percent in 2010 compared with 2009.
-The BPO juggernaut rolls on, but so does the offshore BPO service vendors’ competition among those who are fighting for business in the Philippines.
+By all accounts, 2010 was a record year for offshoring.
+The number of offshore BPO services transactions grew 28 percent in 2010 compared with 2009.
+The juggernaut rolls on, but so does the offshore vendors’ competition among those who are fighting for business in the country.

 The evolution towards strengthening already strong players is likely to continue, with much speculation about who may be next to have a consolidation or strategic partnership.

-Contrary to conventional wisdom, we see some of these enhanced service providers slipping in BPO market share.
-Tracking of BPO activity on a quarterly basis through analysts, clients, offshore BPO service vendors in the Philippines, and the media suggests that some of the largest service providers are actually capturing a shrinking share of BPO transactions.
+Contrary to conventional wisdom, we see some of these enhanced service providers slipping in percentages of share.
+Tracking of activity on a quarterly basis through analysts, clients, providers, and the media suggests that some of the largest service providers are actually capturing a shrinking share of transactions.
 The small fish appear to be nibbling at the spoils of the big fish, or bottom-fishing on their own merits.

-In 2010, compared to 2009 for industry-wide BPO contracts, big firms lost a slight percentage of the global BPO market share.
+In 2010, compared to 2009 for industry-wide contracts, big firms lost a slight percentage of the global share.
 The share loss that they incurred in 2010 occurred mainly in Europe, not the Americas, and Asia.
-Strong indigenous offshore BPO service vendors in these regions, like the Philippines in Southeast Asia, grabbed market shares.
-The East may ultimately serve as the Rosetta Stone to help decipher the competitive landscape in offshore business process outsourcing service in the Philippines.

-Multi-process offshore business process outsourcing services, those outsourcing transactions including two or more business process functions, was still most prominent in the Philippines in 2004.
+Multi-process offshore business process outsourcing services in the Philippines, those transactions including two or more functions, was still most prominent in the country in 2004.

 To learn more about our industry–specific BPO capabilities please contact us by calling +1-310-844-7805 or by filling out our inquiry form.
 We look forward to hearing from you.